CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 **Step2.
 Load the ecryption keys.**

 Click on _Load my private key_ button and select your private key (name_surname.crypt4gh.key) and then click on _Open_.
 If the upload is successful, the tool will show the current path in title bar.

 Next, click on _Load their public key_ button and select your public key (name_surname.crypt4gh.pub) or SDS public key () if you prefer your data to be compatible with SD Desktop automated decryption and then click on _Open_.

-If the upload is successful, the tool will show the current path in title bar.

 SDD_Screeshot8_9

 **Step3.
 Upload and encrypt the the file /zipped folder.**

 Next click on _Select file_ and choose the file or zipped folder that you wish to encrypt.
 Click on _Open_ and on _Encrypt file_.
 The tool will ask the password for your personal private key and once you click on _OK_ then the encryption process will begin.

 If the ecryption is sucessful the file/zipped folder extention will change to *.c4gh* and  the activity Log display the following message: